-NPR featured a two-part story about ketamine, a nonspecific NMDA receptor channel blocker that affects the glutamate pathway, as a fast-acting treatment for severe depression.
-Ketamine recipients, however, experience side effects like out-of-body experiences, hallucinations and memory lapses.
-Molecules being developed at NeurOp selectively target only one subtype of NMDA receptor and may hold the key to safer, more effective treatments for depression.
+Ketamine, a nonspecific NMDA receptor channel blocker that affects the glutamate pathway, has been widely featured in the media as a fast-acting treatment for severe depression.
+Ketamine recipients, however, experience side effects such as out-of-body experiences, hallucinations and memory lapses.
+NeurOp’s molecules in development selectively target only one subtype of NMDA receptor and may hold the key to safer, more effective treatments for depression.

 Unlike normal emotional experiences of sadness, loss or passing mood states, major depressive disorder (MDD) is persistent and can significantly interfere with thoughts, behavior, mood, activity and physical health.
 According to the National Institute of Mental Health,